splunk/public-o11y-docs/apm/apm-use-cases/service-map.rst

 Kai adds a link to Tag Spotlight for the offending endpoint to the customer ticket
 =====================================================================================

-Kai gets a link to the Tag Spotlight for the endpoint and includes it in a note he adds to the customers' tickets identifying the endpoint as the root cause of the error.
+Kai gets a link to the Tag Spotlight for the endpoint and includes it in a note he adds to the customer tickets identifying the endpoint as the root cause of the error.
 Kai sends the ticket to the payment service owner for further troubleshooting.

 Summary
 ==============

-Kai used the service map to quickly isolate a service with a high root cause error rate rate and identifies it as the likely culprit of invalid request errors customers were reporting.
+Kai used the service map to quickly isolate a service with a high root cause error rate and identified it as the likely culprit of invalid request errors customers were reporting.
 He shares this info with the service owner for further troubleshooting.

 Learn more
 ==============